agrpranjal07/FusionNetForObjectDetection/object_detection_transformer/README.md

 - Use `--no-window` for headless or remote deployments and pipe the logs to your monitoring system.
 - Tune `--image-size` and `--num-queries` to balance accuracy vs. latency for 60 FPS pipelines.
 - Cameras are opened with their integer index (0 by default) to avoid OpenCV treating them as filenames; pass `--video <path>` to stream a file instead.

+## FusionNet extras (encoder-only + Vision RAG + GNN dashboard)
+- The detection backbone is now encoder-only: YOLO-style patches plus learned queries are passed through the encoder; detection tokens are fused with a `KnowledgeGraphMemory` (Vision RAG style) before class/box heads.
+- A lightweight GNN (`src.gnn.py`) aggregates detections into RMS velocity and count metrics for every frame.
+These metrics are emitted during inference/real-time runs and logged under `artifacts/metrics.jsonl`.
+- Launch the Streamlit dashboard to visualize detections, metrics, and explainability JSONL files: `./scripts/dashboard.sh` (Linux/macOS) or `./scripts/dashboard.ps1` (Windows).
+The dashboard reads `artifacts/live.mp4` if you save video buffers.
+- For TPU training on Kaggle, copy `kaggle_fusionnet_notebook.py` into a notebook, fill `API_ENDPOINT`/`API_TOKEN`, and sync checkpoints back to the Codespaces backend.